bryanrite/tropo-customer-survey-demo/README.md

 # Tropo Customer Survey

-A voice based customer survey application that calls a number, asks questions, collects the responses, and posts them to an FTP server for review.
+A voice based customer survey application that calls a number, asks questions, and collects the responses via Tropo's WebAPI.

 ## Setup